Friday, February 28, 2014

 Looking into Scout's closet made me twitch:

-I don't know how he ever finds his clothes, he can barely get to them.
-And those primary colored stacking baskets are from when he was a toddler.
-A TODDLER.
+I don't know how he ever finds his clothes.
 I told him I would get him a bookcase for storage so he could reclaim the closet for clothes.
 And here is the perfect space:

-I had a disc chair at the foot of his bed, but he moved it to over by the window, leaving a gaping hole in the room layout that frequently is a dumping ground for clothes, books, you name it.
-It was high time to cross this off my list of projects.
+I had a disc chair at the foot of his bed, but he moved it to over by the window, leaving a space that can be put to better use.

 I think the Cubicals system by Closetmaid is perfect in here.
 It's not fancy furniture, but Scout will not mind.
-I'm not into building my own furniture and I'm ok with him taking this to college one day and never bringing it back!
 I chose the espresso color with two beige fabric bins and a seagrass bin, just to make it interesting.

 Look at all that glorious hanging space!